georgian-io-archive/newscrawl/README.md

 Producing news articles in the form of dataframes, given a set of company names.
+The goal of this project is to create a pipeline that can produce news articles from an arbitrary time period, for an arbitrary set of companies.
+The data will be sourced from News Crawl.

 # Setup

 Commands are already ordered so that they should be run chronologically.
 Load `sparkcc.ipynb` into databricks.